Discovery of a double radio relic in ZwCl1447.2+2619: A rare testbed for shock acceleration models with a peculiar surface brightness ratio: Results

 \subsubsection{Northern radio relic}

 The northern radio relic (hereafter NR) is $\mytilde0.3\rm\,Mpc$ long and $\mytilde0.1\rm\,Mpc$ wide.
-Its distance ($\mytilde0.5\rm\,Mpc$) from the northern X-ray emission rules out the classification of the feature as a radio halo.
+The width is similar to that of SR. Its distance ($\mytilde0.5\rm\,Mpc$) from the northern X-ray emission rules out the classification of the feature as a radio halo.
 The orientation is parallel to SR and perpendicular to the hypothesized merger axis.
 Also, as discussed in \textsection\ref{sec:spectral} and \textsection\ref{sec:re-acc}, there is an indication of width-wise (i.e., along the merger axis) spectral steepening.
 Thus, we classify NR as a radio relic.

 The western edge of NR appears to be connected to a discrete radio source (denoted as ``I" in the upper-right panel of Figure~\ref{fig:allradio}).
 This radio source has an optical counterpart, whose photometric colors are consistent with those of the spectroscopic members (\textsection\ref{sec:point2}).
 The connected feature hints at the interesting possibility that NR might have originated from the AGN activity and shock-induced re-acceleration.
 We discuss this scenario in more detail based on the spectral profiles in \textsection\ref{sec:re-acc}.